AvaloniaUI/avalonia-docs/docs/basics/user-interface/introduction-to-xaml.md

 * `x:Class="AvaloniaApplication1.MainWindow"` - this is an extension of the above declaration (for 'x') that tells the XAML compiler where to find the associated class for this file.
 The class is defined in a code-behind file, usually written in C#.

 :::info
-For information about the code-behind concept, see [here](broken-reference).
-For guidance on how to code using the code-behind pattern, see [here](../guides/implementation-guides/code-behind.md).
+For information about the code-behind concept, see [here](code-behind).
 :::

 ## XML Namespaces